rehierl/node-tree-outliner/3-5-0-design-6.md

 ```

 Select a subsection (e.g. `s2`) and all of its parent sections (e.g. `s0, s1`).

 Obviously, all these sections are related with each other.
-This group of related
+This group of
-sections represents a subset (e.g. `s := { s2, s0, s1 }`) of the set of known
+related sections represents a subset (e.g. `s := { s2, s0, s1 }`) of the
-sections.
+set of known sections.

-In addition to that, the sections in the above set of related sections `s` are
+In addition to that, the sections in such a set of related sections `s` are
 ordered.
-That is, because the set of sectioning nodes is ordered according to
+That is, because the set of sectioning nodes is ordered according
-the node order of the tree.
-Consequently, and if that node order is taken into
+to the node order of the tree.
+Consequently, and if that node order is taken
-account, the above set of related sections `s` is also an ordered list of
+into account, the above set of related sections `s` is also an ordered list
-sections (i.e. `s := [ s0, s1, s2 ]`).
+of sections (i.e. `s := [ s0, s1, s2 ]`).

 As mentioned above, all sections are subsequences of the tree's node sequence.
 And, because of that, any section is a subsequence with regards to all of its